lumutek/lumutek.github.io/index.markdown

 sampling procedure to use prioritized sampling (code found in the prioritized_buffer.py file), resulting in a more effective implementation of the learning algorithm and contributing to significant reduction in total memory use.

-By using tool that helps cultivate data perspective and insights, the process of training a deep-Q reinforcement learning algorithm becomes more intuitive for users, while reducing the cognitive burden associated with analyzing huge amounts of data.
+By using a tool that helps cultivate data perspective and insights, the process of training a deep-Q reinforcement learning algorithm becomes more intuitive for users, while reducing the cognitive burden associated with analyzing huge amounts of data.
 Enjoy!